 Asked by RacingNews365 during a roundtable featuring select media what impact Verstappen has had on the power unit programme, Hodgkinson said: "I think that the real value of Max in this regulation is really going to come in when he gets his hands on it on track.
 Obviously, he's been on the simulator, so he has given some input already.

 "And so I think there's actually going to be quite a bit more for the driver to do.
-There's going to be quite a lot of choices to make and strategy that they'll have to pull.
+There will be a lot of choices to make and strategies that they'll have to devise.

-"And so I think that Max will give us an advantage there, because his ability to be able to process things whilst doing 200 mph is just, I think, is absolutely world class.
+"And so I think that Max will give us an advantage there, because his ability to be able to process things whilst doing 200 mph is just, I think, absolutely world-class.
 So, yeah, I'm excited to see what he can do with that."

 Also interesting: